khanniie/xcode-depth/README.md

 # AR Depth

+This iOS app displays the segmented depth image created by Apple's Arkit3.

 ![img1](readme_assets/depth.gif)

 The app passes the AR camera information, including the depth texture and the segmentation buffer to the shader, which then compiles the textures as shown below in [Shaders.metal](https://github.com/khanniie/xcode-depth/blob/master/ARMatteExampleSwift/Shaders.metal#L201):